 While road tax, or as it is officially known as VED, or vehicle excise duty is paid on all conventional cars - and hybrid cars now - fully electric cars are currently exempt from paying any road tax at all.

-However, Chancellor Jeremy Hunt has already confirmed that electric car owners will have to pay road tax - or Vehicle Excise Duty (VED) as it is officially know - from April 2025.
+However, Chancellor Jeremy Hunt has already confirmed that electric car owners will have to pay road tax - or Vehicle Excise Duty (VED) as it is officially known - from April 2025.

 Chancellor Hunt justified the new tax by saying: "Because the OBR (Office for Budget Responsibility) forecast half of all new vehicles will be electric by 2025, to make our motoring tax system fairer I've decided that from then, electric vehicles will no longer be exempt from vehicle excise duty."